Pay it forward: Financial wellness for employees

 Financial wellness examples

-Financial wellness can boost the bottom line
+Financial wellness can help boost the bottom line

 Employees who worry about money are often distracted and less productive.
 In fact, one study found a financially stressed employee may spend up to three hours a week dealing with money issues.
 When someone is in this situation, they have a 7.5 percent decrease in productivity.5

-Financial wellness can reduce turnover
+Financial wellness can help reduce turnover

 Through financial wellness support, employers give people tools to help make sense of their financial lives and make a plan moving forward.
 As a result, workers feel less stressed and become more engaged on the job.
 Happier employees tend to stay on the job longer, reducing turnover rates and the expense of finding new talent.6